 Ingredients and nutrition information is provided in line with the EU’s legal definition for each category of spirit drink.
-For instance, in the case of liqueurs, energy content is displayed according to the legally prescribed minimum content of sugar.
-Certain values may differ according to brand.

 The distillation process transforms the agricultural raw materials (such as grapes, other fruit, sugar-cane, molasses, potatoes, cereals, etc.) to such an extent that they are no longer found in the final product: a vodka made from potatoes does not contain potatoes; a rum made from molasses does not contain molasses.